CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

-# HOL-1: Exercise 3: Onboard SQL Server to Arc
+# Lab 1: Exercise 3: Onboard SQL Server to Arc
 In the last excercise, you have seen how to enable security measures and monitoring for Arc enabled servers.
 In this exercise, you will onboard SQL Server to Azure Arc using Azure Portal and PowerShell commands.

 ## Task 1: Login To Azure Portal